Rounge-lab/VirMake/README.md

 If you are using Virmake on a HPC, activate your base conda environment by using:

 1. Clone the repository using `git clone https://github.com/Rounge-lab/VirMake.git`
+2. Before running the setup.py script, create the virtual .venv with the following commands:
+		1. `pip install virtual env`
+		2. `python -m venv .venv`
+		3. `source .venv/bin/activate`
+		4. `pip install -r virmake_requirements.txt`
-2. Run VirMake setup script `python setup.py -y`.
+3. Run VirMake setup script `python setup.py -y`.
 The `-y` flag will automatically trigger installation of all necessary dependencies.
 If you want to install the dependencies yourself, you can omit the flag.
 Also, **if you encounter any errors** during the installation, please run the setup script again without the flag.
 We recommend using `screen` to run the setup script.
 Visit
    [this link](https://linuxize.com/post/how-to-use-linux-screen/) for more information on how to use `screen`.
-3. Sit back and relax...
+4. Sit back and relax...
 The installation will take a while.
-4. Check `setup.log` file for any errors.
+5. Check `setup.log` file for any errors.
 If there are no errors, you are ready to go!

 An expected directory structure should look like this (files are omitted for readability):